reagento/dishka/README.md

 It keeps DI in place without cluttering your code with global variables and scattered specifiers.

-To see how Dishka **stands out** among other dependency injection tools, check out the [detailed comparison](https://dishka.readthedocs.io/en/latest/alternatives.html) highlighting its unique advantages.
+To see how Dishka **stands out** among other dependency injection tools, check out the [detailed comparison](https://dishka.readthedocs.io/en/latest/alternatives.html) with other solutions.

 #### Key features: